Ramosetron

-RAMOSETRON belongs to a group of medicines called anti-emetics used to prevent chemotherapeutic-induced or post-operative nausea and vomiting.
-Additionally, RAMOSETRON is also used to treat irritable bowel syndrome in men.
+Ramosetron is used in the treatment of chemotherapy-induced and postoperative nausea and vomiting.
+Additionally, Ramosetron is also indicated in the treatment of diarrhoea for predominantly irritable bowel syndrome in men.
 Nausea is an uneasy feeling in which the person feels an urge to vomit, whereas vomiting is an uncontrollable reflex that expels the contents of the stomach through the mouth.

-RAMOSETRON contains ‘Ramosetron’ that works by blocking the action of a chemical messenger in the brain called serotonin to 5-HT3 receptors present in the afferent vagal nerve endings in the gastrointestinal mucosa.
-Thereby, RAMOSETRON helps in preventing nausea and vomiting after chemotherapy or operation.
+Ramosetron contains ‘Ramosetron’ that works by blocking the action of a chemical messenger in the brain called serotonin that might cause nausea and vomiting.
+Thereby, Ramosetron helps in preventing nausea and vomiting after chemotherapy or operation.

-You are advised to take RAMOSETRON for as long as your doctor has prescribed it for you depending on your medical condition.
-In some cases, you may experience common side-effects such as diarrhoea, headache, bloating, abdominal pain, and constipation.
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if the side-effects persist or worsen.
+In some cases, you may experience side effects such as headache, constipation, rash, itching, redness, and hot flushes.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if the side effects persist or worsen.

-Consult your doctor if you are pregnant or planning for pregnancy.
-Do not take RAMOSETRON if you are breastfeeding.
-Be cautious while driving as it is unknown whether RAMOSETRON affects your ability to drive.
-RAMOSETRON is not recommended for children as safety and effectiveness have not been established.
-Keep your doctor informed about your health condition and medicines to rule out any side-effects/interactions.
+Consult your doctor if you are pregnant or planning pregnancy.
+Do not take Ramosetron if you are breastfeeding.
+Be cautious while driving as it is unknown whether Ramosetron affects your ability to drive.
+Ramosetron is not recommended for children as safety has not been established.
+Keep your doctor informed about your health condition and medicines to rule out any side effects/interactions.

 Medicinal Benefits

-RAMOSETRON belongs to a group of anti-emetic medicines called 5-HT3 receptor antagonists.
-RAMOSETRON is used to prevent chemotherapeutic-induced or post-operative nausea and vomiting.
-Additionally, RAMOSETRON is also used to treat irritable bowel syndrome in men.
-RAMOSETRON works by blocking the action of a chemical messenger in the brain called serotonin to 5-HT3 receptors present in the afferent vagal nerve-endings in the gastrointestinal mucosa.
-Thereby, RAMOSETRON helps in preventing nausea and vomiting after chemotherapy or operation.
+Ramosetron is used in the treatment of chemotherapeutic-induced and postoperative nausea and vomiting.
+Additionally, Ramosetron is also indicated in the treatment of diarrhoea for predominantly irritable bowel syndrome in men.
+Ramosetron contains ‘Ramosetron’ that works by blocking the action of a chemical messenger in the brain called serotonin that might cause nausea and vomiting.
+Thereby, Ramosetron helps in preventing nausea and vomiting after chemotherapy or operation.

 Directions for Use